nkirtipal/Survival-Analysis-R/README.md

 ## Disclaimer

-This repository is intended as a reusable learning template for survival analysis in R.
+This repository is intended as a learning resource and starting point for survival analysis in R.

 The example uses the built-in **NCCTG Lung Cancer** dataset (`survival::lung`) only to demonstrate the analysis workflow.
 The example results should not be interpreted as new scientific findings or clinical recommendations.